marriola/Transmute/README.md

 ##### Insertion rules

-Insertion rules are not yet supported, but when they are, will be written similarly with the input segment either empty or containing only `∅`.
-Insertion rules will be conditional only.
+An insertion rule is written similarly to a deletion rule, with the input segment either empty or containing only `∅`.
+Insertion rules are be conditional only.

     ∅→s/[$stop+$dental]_[$stop+$dental]